jorius/waveless/README.md

 13-01-2019 18:38:50 | log | true | 0.002ms
 ```
 # Migration and update package
-The last version of this package in NPM was the 1.1.6 if you want to update to this release (2.0.0) the only thing you must do is instantiate the package and set it as constant like this:
+The last version of this [package](https://www.npmjs.com/package/waveless) in `npm` was the 1.1.6 if you want to update to this release (2.1.1) the only thing you must do is instantiate the package and set it as constant like this:

 ```javascript
 // Old version, don't do it this way